tband/linux-employ/README.md

 ## EFI or BIOS boot?
 Both will work but EFI boot tends to be a bit slower.
 ## Internet access
 The 192.168.5.1/24 network does not provide internet.
-More specifically, the dhcp server does not specify a gateway or a DNS server.
-And no routes have been setup on the server.
 This is done such that the Mint installation speeds up.
-If a gateway would be specified, the installation takes half an hour instead of 10 minutes.
 This setup is indeal for repair cafes that do not have unlimited free internet access.<br/>
 There is one exception and that is http://191.168.1.5 .<br/>
 You can store a copy of a website under /var/www/html to create a working site at for instance "http://191.168.1.5/Linux_Repair_Café_geeft_laptops_een_langer_leven.html"
 ### Enabling internet
-The enable_nat.sh script can be run to enable a nat network.
-You first have to configure DEV_PUBLIC and DEV_LAN.
-Next add the gateway (routers option) and DNS server to /etc/dhcp/dhcpd.conf
+The --nat option can be given to enable a nat network.
+Only enable if you have internet as otherwise installation will be slower.
 ## Uninstall
 In case you get stuck you can uninstall :
 ```
    sudo ./uninstall.sh
 ```
+## Wiki
+See https://github.com/tband/linux-employ/wiki for even more details.